WolfSSL

 wolfSSL is a small, portable, embedded SSL/TLS library targeted for use by embedded systems developers.
 It is an open source implementation of TLS (SSL 3.0, TLS 1.0, 1.1, 1.2, 1.3, and DTLS 1.0, 1.2, and 1.3) written in the C programming language.
 It includes SSL/TLS client libraries and an SSL/TLS server implementation as well as support for multiple APIs, including those defined by SSL and TLS. wolfSSL also includes an OpenSSL compatibility interface with the most commonly used OpenSSL functions.

-A predecessor of wolfSSL, yaSSL is a C++ based SSL library for embedded environments and real time operating systems with constrained resources.

 Platforms

-wolfSSL is currently available for Win32/64, Linux, macOS, Solaris, ESP32, ESP8266, Threadx, VxWorks, FreeBSD, NetBSD, OpenBSD, embedded Linux, Yocto Project, OpenEmbedded, WinCE, Haiku, OpenWrt, iPhone, Android, Nintendo Wii and Gamecube through DevKitPro support, QNX, MontaVista, Tron variants, NonStop OS, OpenCL, Micrium's MicroC/OS-II, FreeRTOS, SafeRTOS, Freescale MQX, Nucleus, TinyOS, TI-RTOS, HP-UX, uTasker, uT-kernel, embOS, INtime, mbed, RIOT, CMSIS-RTOS, FROSTED, Green Hills INTEGRITY, Keil RTX, TOPPERS, PetaLinux, Apache Mynewt, and PikeOS.
+wolfSSL is currently available for Microsoft Windows, Linux, macOS, Solaris, ESP32, ESP8266, ThreadX, VxWorks, FreeBSD, NetBSD, OpenBSD, embedded Linux, Yocto Project, OpenEmbedded, WinCE, Haiku, OpenWrt, iPhone, Android, Wii, and GameCube through DevKitPro support, QNX, MontaVista, Tron variants, NonStop OS, OpenCL, Micrium's MicroC/OS-II, FreeRTOS, SafeRTOS, Freescale MQX, Nucleus, TinyOS, TI-RTOS, HP-UX, uTasker, uT-kernel, embOS, INtime, mbed, RIOT, CMSIS-RTOS, FROSTED, Green Hills INTEGRITY, Keil RTX, TOPPERS, PetaLinux, Apache Mynewt, and PikeOS, Deos, Azure Sphere OS, Zephyr, AIX, and Cesium.

 History

-The genesis of yaSSL, or yet another SSL, dates to 2004.
+The genesis of wolfSSL dates to 2004.
 OpenSSL was available at the time, and was dual licensed under the OpenSSL License and the SSLeay license. yaSSL, alternatively, was developed and dual-licensed under both a commercial license and the GPL. yaSSL offered a more modern API, commercial style developer support and was complete with an OpenSSL compatibility layer.
 The first major user of wolfSSL/CyaSSL/yaSSL was MySQL.
 Through bundling with MySQL, yaSSL has achieved extremely high distribution volumes in the millions.

-In February 2019, Daniel Stenberg, the creator of cURL, joined the wolfSSL project.
+In February 2019, Daniel Stenberg, the creator of cURL, was hired by the wolfSSL project to work on cURL.